markjholmes/flow-cytometry-pigment-integrals/README.md

 ---

+Some of the excitation x emission values for different pigments in the same channel are quite close, but the impact of this is reduced by the differences in pigmentations of the species involved.

+For example, Red-R represents both chlorophyll and phycocyanin quite well, however, both species should have quite similar concentrations of chlorophyll, while one species has far more phycoerythrin than the other.

+---

 *Note:* this makes the assumption that we measure all absorbed light equally across the bandwidth which I doubt is true but it's not the end of the world and is still better than just using the individual values that the band is centred around.